mfmealing/data-analytics-power-bi-report707/README.md

 Built the Stores Map page.
 Added a map visual to show each of the stores locations, using the geography heirarchy previously created and year to date profit as the bubble size.
 Created a tile style slicer at the top of the page to filter by country, also including a select all option.
-Built a drillthrough page which could be viewed when cilcking through a particluar section on the map.
+Built a drillthrough page which could be viewed when right clicking cilcking on a particular bubble on the map.
 This included a table with the top 5 products by year to date profit, including the columns of desciption, year to date profit, total orders and total revenue, sorted alphebetcially.
 There was also a column chart for the total orders by category, a card visual showing the selected store and two gague visuals, one for the year to date profit and one for the year to date revenue, both showing targets of a 20% increase from the current value, created by multiplying the YTD value by 1.2.
 The page was then edited to be a drillthrough page instead of a standard page and was set to be used as a